 What if my state doesn’t have a voting leave law?

-What about poll workers?
+What are the rules regarding poll workers?

-Some employees may want to take their civic duty a step further this Election Day—and not only vote, but volunteer to work the polls.
+Some employees may want to take their civic duty a step further this Election Day and not only vote, but volunteer to work the polls.

 In that situation, are you required to give your employees time off to volunteer as poll workers?